codership/galera/docs/source/galerastatusvariables.rst

 =========================
 .. _`MySQL wsrep Options`:

 These variables are *Galera Cluster* 0.8.x status variables.
-There are two types of wsrep-related status
+There are two types of wsrep-related status variables:
-variables:

-- *Galera Cluster*-specific variables
-  exported by *Galera Cluster*
+- Galera Cluster-specific variables exported by *Galera Cluster*

 - Variables exported by MySQL.
 These variables are for the general wsrep provider.

 This distinction is of importance for developers only.
 For convenience, all status variables are presented as a single list below.

 The location (L) of the variable is presented in the second column from the left.
 The values are:

-- G |---| *Galera Cluster*
+- *G* for Galera Cluster
-- M |---| MySQL
+- *M* for MySQL

 +---------------------------------------+---+----------------------------+----------------------+-----------------------------------------+
 | Status Variable                       | L | Example Value              | Introduced           | Deprecated                              |